jpn12/Secure-Web-Application-Architecture/README.md

 Azure enforces a rule:
 The Application Gateway must have its own subnet, so I created the App Gateway Subnet and placed it there.
 From that subnet, it routes traffic, but only internally to a Web App Subnet.
-This is where my web application lives, running on Azure App Service
+This is where my web application lives, running on Azure App Service(Not directly facing the internet, no public IP)

 To simulate a real environment, i added a VM subnet. here i placed a virtual machine that represents optional backend workloads—databases, internal services, or admin tools.